PelleLille/hsl-docs/eodonce.rst

   Queue the message.

-  :param string recipient: the recipient address
+  :param recipient: the recipient email address, either as a string or a tuple with localpart and domain
+  :type recipient: string or array
   :param string transportid: the transport profile ID
   :param array options: an options array
   :return: true (or none)